 Following images show different key-inputs cove.tool uses for the analysis:

-//Section 3: Modeling the Energy Conservation Measures using Cove.tool Cost vs Energy Optimization
+Section 3: Modeling the Energy Conservation Measures using analysis.tool Cost vs Energy Optimization

 The energy conservation strategies aim to reduce the consumption of energy by using energy more efficiently or by reducing the amount of service used.
 The Energy Conservation Measures (ECM) may include strategies like envelope material upgrades, switching to green energy, implementing shading strategies, etc. and bundles are created consisting of these strategies according to the targeted EUI for the renovated building.
 Cove.tool prepares the automated bundles which will help the user to hit the target EUI.
 Also, the bundles can be easily customized using ‘Change Options’ tab within the Cove.tool web app.

-Furthermore, cove.tool uses an advanced algorithm to optimize for the first cost and assist in making rigorous metric based decisions on cost and energy.
+Furthermore, analysis.tool uses an advanced algorithm to optimize for the first cost and assist in making rigorous metric-based decisions on cost and energy.